For and Since for Time

 We often use for and since when talking about time.

-A period is a duration of time, for example: 5 minutes, 2 weeks, 6 years.
-For means "from the beginning of the period until the end of the period."
-For can be used with all tenses.
+for + period: a "period" is a duration of time - five minutes, two weeks, six years.
+For means "from the beginning of the period to the end of the period".

-A point is a precise moment in time, for example: 9 o'clock, 1st January, Monday.
-Since means "from a point in the past until now."
-Since is normally used with perfect tenses.
+since + point: a "point" is a precise moment in time - 9 o'clock, 1st January, Monday.
+Since means "from a point in the past until now".

 |for 20 minutes